De Saram House Centre Table |

 Product Options

-We offer this piece in three finishes: Natural Teak, Dark Stain, and Y4 Light Walnut.
+We offer this piece in three finishes: Natural Teak and Dark Stain as standard finishes, and Y4 Light Walnut as a premium finish.

-For all three finishes, the wood is first hand-sanded with progressively finer grits of sandpaper, after which the waterborne stain or paint is applied.
-The Natural Teak is finished with a hard wax oil that brings out the golden-brown colour of the teak.
-The Dark Stain, and Y4 Light Walnut, are both finished with a three-coat application of compatibility-tested hydro-oil.
+All three finishes begin with hand-sanding the wood with progressively finer grits of sandpaper.
+The Natural Teak is then finished with a hard wax oil that brings out the wood's golden-brown colour.
+The Dark Stain and Y4 Light Walnut, with the latter being a proprietary shade, both receive a waterborne stain, followed by three coats of compatibility-tested hydro-oil.

 Related Products